Fefedu973/Activity-Condenser/README.md

 ### **<ins><p align="center">Planed Activity Condenser features</p>**

-- Auto check for update on start
-- Installation of the application with the modules provided + python + modification of a module automatically
-- Update With auto launch GUI
-- Update GUI
+- Option to start discord with the software
 - Create a workaround for the button link (maybe a better discord optional plugin?
 I dont know maybe a script to paste in the discord console if you have any idea tell me!)

 Of course you can help me with pull requests !